ucla-imls-open-sci/dmp101/episodes/dmptool.md

 [Copy of transcript](https://uab.box.com/s/btqw24dup8michmsqvoxc24helicrso9)

 ::::::::::::::::::::: callout
-For more resources on using the DMPTool as an administrator, please see Episode 6.
+For more resources on using the DMPTool as an administrator, please see [the references page](https://ucla-imls-open-sci.info/dmp101/reference.html).
 :::::::::::::::::::::

 ::::::::::::::::::::::::::::: challenge